AgilionApps/all-things-agilion/README.md

 #### 7. Project management, budgeting & estimation

-Any new project for Agilion must have gone through a 1-page LeanVision exercise such that the web or mobile application has a clear purpose, main goal and major tasks that represent core benefits for user(s).
+Any new project for Agilion must have gone through a 1-page LeanVision exercise such that the web or mobile application has a clear purpose, main goal and major tasks that represent core benefits to a user(s).

 Based on the main goal and major tasks, customers are asked to set a do not exceed limit of hours on our monthly capacity budget towards the development of each task.
 We work within those budget constraints and scope work accordingly.
 The focus should be implementing elegant solutions with the least amount of time possible that still retains high quality.
 If not enough time is budgeted for a task, then it's best to skip that task all together.